-The Agreement called for the Company to enter into a five-year Payment Plan (which was amended in June 2022) payable in biannual instalments for a total amount of COP\$101,217,832,270 (approximately \$24.4 million) plus interest at a 6% annual rate (in aggregate of COP\$120,252,412,294 or approximately \$29.0 million) with the following payment schedule: initial upfront payment of COP\$3,800,000,000 (paid in 2021), followed by COP\$15,130,315,236 (paid in 2022), COP\$15,301,117,051 (paid in 2023), COP\$7,996,308,155 (paid in May 2024), COP\$7,850,738,753 (approximately \$1.9 million) in November 2024, COP\$26,501,243,006 (approximately \$6.4 million) in year 2025 and COP\$43,672,690,093 (approximately \$10.5 million) in year 2026.
+The Agreement called for the Company to enter into a five-year Payment Plan (which was amended in June 2022) payable in biannual instalments for a total amount of COP\$101,217,832,270 (approximately \$24.3 million) plus interest at a 6% annual rate (in aggregate of COP\$120,252,412,294 or approximately \$28.9 million) with the following payment schedule: initial upfront payment of COP\$3,800,000,000 (paid in 2021), followed by COP\$15,130,315,236 (paid in 2022), COP\$15,301,117,051 (paid in 2023), COP\$7,996,308,155 (paid in May 2024), COP\$7,850,738,753 (paid in November 2024), COP\$26,501,243,006 (approximately \$6.4 million) in year 2025 and COP\$43,672,690,093 (approximately \$10.5 million) in year 2026.
 The total amount payable represents all outstanding royalty payments which the National Mining Agency has claimed through to the expiry date of the mining contract.
 The parties have agreed to this interim arrangement until a final arbitration decision is made.

 As security for the Payment Plan, the Company pledged one real estate property located in Colombia in addition to granting a rotating pledge over concentrate inventory.
-6,520 of the 10,627 dry metric tonnes of metals concentrate in inventories at the end of Q2-2024 were pledged as security for the Payment Plan.
-The security is being released proportionally as payments are being made in accordance with the payment schedule.
-The security may be substituted at a later date.
+All of the dry metric tonnes of metals concentrate in inventories at the end of Q3-2024 were pledged as security for the Payment Plan.
+The security is being released proportionally as payments are being made in accordance with the payment schedule and the security may be substituted at a later date.
+While this pledged inventory is recorded at cost on the balance sheet, its fair market value at the end of Q3-2024 is sufficient to pay the vast majority of the outstanding balance of the Payment Plan.

 The Company is recording an arbitration asset for all payments made under the Payment Plan.
 The Company continues to work towards obtaining a new contract to renew title for the operating mine.
 The Company has been allowed to continue operating while the process for the contract and title renewal continues.
 There is no assurance the renewal will be obtained.